RicardoRheeder/cmpt406_asynch/Server/ReadMe.txt

     ]

-Update Game State:
+Ready Units:
 -----------------------
-For when you are placing your army or making a turn in a game.
+For when you are placing your army in a public or private game.

- - Path: /UpdateGameState
+ - Path: /ReadyUnits
  - POST
  - Auth: Basic Auth
  - Body: JSON
  - Request Body Example:
     {
         "gameId": "123-456"
-        "readyUsers": ["User1", "User2", "User3"]
         "units": {
             "User3": [
                 {